-Claire from My Devising is the guest blogger today and she’s writing about how Babywise changed when adding a second child.
+Claire from My Devising is the guest blogger today and she’s writing about how Babywise changed with two children.
 I’m featured over at Chronicles of a Babywise Mom and my post is about accepting and loving the post-baby body!

 Duke was a textbook Babywise baby so I knew I’d use the same methods on Nova when she arrived.
 So far, Nova and Duke have been very different.
-She came amillion years (okay, 13 days) late while he came right on his due date.
-She’s beenformula fed since she was 2 months old, but I was able to nurse Duke for a year.
-She rarely spits up while Duke, on the other hand, soaked large bath towels after every feeding and in between feedings.
-Nova dropped the DF before the MOTN feed while Duke dropped the MOTN feed before the DF.
+She came a million years (okay, 13 days) late while he came right on his due date.

 They are two different children who have different personalities and different needs, but Babywise has worked wonderfully for both of them.

 I wanted to share the things that I have been more relaxed about this time around.
-These are small things, but knowing that every day will not be a perfect textbook Babywise day is helpful for me.
+These are small things, but knowing that every day will not be a perfect textbook Babywise day is helpful for me, especially with two children.
 A little extra slack given in moderation will not create bad habits.

 I want to have well-rested kids just as much as I want to have my precious alone time every day.
 So even though I am more flexible with naps, do NOT hear me say “we just don’t take naps or worry about naps or try to keep them consistent.”
 We LOVE our naps around here.

 Here’s what I mean when I talk about being more flexible.
 I do not worry about Nova only taking a 45 minute morning nap at church every Sunday.
 I do not worry if she wakes early from a nap at home.
 Yes, I get frustrated and annoyed because my alone time was cut short, but I am not concerned for her well-being.